Best Tips To Growing Herbs In Containers

 5. Basil

-Give basil plants plenty of sunlight and warmth.
+Provide basil plants with ample sunlight and warmth.
 This plant requires well-draining soil to keep its roots dry.
-Water once a day, especially in the morning, before exposure to sunshine.
+Drink water once a day, especially in the morning, before exposure to sunlight.

 Basil is a common ingredient in Italian cooking and comes in various flavours.
 When growing basil with other herbs, use big, five-gallon pots, or try growing more compact kinds in smaller containers.